 We urge the State party to:

-Take concrete measures to ensure that Disabled people can access the legal system on the same terms as non-Disabled people, particularly addressing the discriminatory impact of Legal Aid restrictions under the Legal Aid, Sentencing, and Punishment of Offenders Act 2012.We urge the State party and devolved administrations to replace the Appropriate Adult Scheme and the Registered Intermediaries scheme with more comprehensive systems of communication support which would fulfil Article 13 rights at each stage of the judicial process.
+Take concrete measures to ensure that Disabled people can access the legal system on the same terms as non-Disabled people, particularly addressing the discriminatory impact of Legal Aid restrictions under the Legal Aid, Sentencing, and Punishment of Offenders Act 2012.

+Make a firm commitment not to reintroduce fees for employment tribunal disability discrimination cases.

+We urge the State party and devolved administrations to replace the Appropriate Adult Scheme and the Registered Intermediaries scheme with more comprehensive systems of communication support which would fulfil Article 13 rights at each stage of the judicial process.

 Article 14 – Liberty and security of the person (issues 9a – 9b)

 (a) It is welcome that the UKG is considering the recommendations of the Law Commission with respect to Mental Capacity and Deprivation of Liberty.
 However, it should be noted that the Law Commission has made clear that its proposals fall short of the requirements of UNCRPD Article 12.